 Professor Emeritus Joe Sucher, a UMD faculty member for 41 years, died on Oct.
 18 at the age of 89.
+A memorial was planned for Sunday, March 15, 2020, but was postponed indefinitely due to coronavirus concerns.
+In commemoration of Joe's 90th birthday in September, 2020, his son Anatol produced a memorial program, which can be downloaded here.

 Joe joined UMD in 1957, after earning his Ph.D. from Columbia University with a thesis on the quantum electrodynamics of the helium atom.
 He is best known for work on the relativistic theory of many-electron atoms, the quantum theory of long-range forces, the foundations of relativistic quantum theory, the Gellman-Low-Sucher level-shift formula, the no-pair Hamiltonian for many-electron atoms, the Levy-Sucher identity, the Dirac-Sucher equation and the Feinberg-Sucher formula for the long-range force between neutral atoms.
 He was a devoted educator and was named a UMD Distinguished Scholar-Teacher in 1989.